top of page

 But Nehemiah knows in his gut that these men don’t mean him well.

+He doesn’t argue or explain.
 He doesn’t jump through hoops.

 He simply says he’s doing great work, and he can’t come down.